-In order to elucidate the origin of this controversy, i.e., the strong dependence of the probability density distribution for the (1s)(2p) singlet-triplet pair of states in the $Z_n \to \infty$ limit we examine in the present study the details of the nodal structure of the relevant wave functions in the internal space of a two-dimensional model of the studied systems.
+In order to elucidate the origin of this controversy, i.e., the strong dependence of the probability-density distribution for the (1s)(2p) singlet-triplet pair of states in the $Z_n \rightarrow \infty$ limit, we examine in the present study the details of the nodal structure of the relevant wave functions in the internal space of a two-dimensional model of the studied systems.
 We also examine the physical nature of the IPM, as represented by a single-determinant Hartree-Fock wave function, with respect to the angular correlation.

-The paper is organized as follows: Sec.II describes our theoretical model and computation methodology.
-Sec.III presents our results and their discussion.
-Its first subsection IIIA starts with the results for the ground state that show a 'normal' behavior for the Z_n -dependence of angular correlation, i.e., a larger angular correlation for smaller nuclear charges.
-The next subsection IIIB presents the results for the singly excited (1s)(2s) and (1s)(2p) singlet-triplet pair of states displaying a counterintuitive trend in the Z_n -dependence of angular correlation, namely, a larger angular correlation for larger nuclear charges, when the wave function of the system approaches the IPM wave function.
-The next subsection IIIC introduces the concepts of the so-called genuine and conjugate Fermi holes in the internal space and the final subsection IIID rationalizes the observed $Z{\rm n}$ -dependences for the singly-excited states in a unified way on the basis of the Fermi and conjugate Fermi holes concept.
-Sec.IV then summarizes all the results of the present study and points out an observability of the strange angular correlation for the (1s)(2p) configuration as observed in actual experiments.
+The paper is organized as follows: Sec.
+II describes our theoretical model and computation methodology.
+Section III presents our results and their discussion.
+Section III A starts with the results for the ground state that show a "normal" behavior for the Z_n dependence of angular correlation, i.e., a larger angular correlation for smaller nuclear charges.
+Section III B presents the results for the singly excited (1s)(2s)and (1s)(2p) singlet-triplet pair of states displaying a counterintuitive trend in the Z_n dependence of angular correlation, namely, a larger angular correlation for larger nuclear charges, when the wave function of the system approaches the IPM wave function.
+Section III C introduces the concepts of the so-called genuine and conjugate Fermi holes in the internal space, and Sec.
+III D rationalizes the observed Z_n dependences for the singly excited states in a unified way on the basis of the Fermi and conjugate Fermi holes concept.
+Section IV then summarizes all of the results of the present study and points out an observability of the strange angular correlation for the (1s)(2p) configuration as observed in actual experiments.